Skip to Content

 If you make it as far as P’town, stop at the renowned Provincetown Portuguese Bakery on Commercial Street for kale, bean and linguicia soup for you.
 Get your kids to try it by rewarding them with malasadas, fried, sugared dough, my kiddos love.

-the lobster pot is a provincetown favorite
+The lobster pot is a provincetown favorite

 Our main meal in P-Town is always at the Lobster Pot, a legendary place that serves up seafood with a Portugese accent.
 The with-dinner salad (with homemade dressing) makes up for the calorie-busting breadbasket (awesome pumpkin bread!) and linguica-crusted cod.